dionach/FlashSec/README.md

 ##Contents of the project

 - Crossdomain.mxml:
-Script written in FLEX that exploits permissive *crossdomain flash policy files* to make arbitrary requests to the target website.
+Script written in FLEX that exploits permissive _crossdomain flash policy files_ to make arbitrary requests to the target website.
-To compile just download the FLEX SDK (available at http://www.adobe.com/devnet/flex/flex-sdk-download.html) and use *mxmlc*:
+To compile just download the FLEX SDK (available at http://www.adobe.com/devnet/flex/flex-sdk-download.html) and run _mxmlc_:

 ```
 $ ./mxmlc Crossdomain.mxml